petersonR/bestNormalize/README.md

 transformation for a vector.
-There are many techniques that have been developed in this aim, however each has been subject to their own strengths/weaknesses, and it is unclear on how to decide which will work best until the data is oberved.
+There are many techniques that have been developed in this aim, however each has been subject to their own strengths/weaknesses, and it is unclear on how to decide which will work best until the data is observed.
 This package will look at a range of possible transformations and return the best one, i.e. the one that makes it look the *most* normal.